-One incredible bonus of the course, that we are officially announcing at this moment, is that (drumroll please!) one of the photo assignments was developed by an incredibly talented guest collaborator: artist and photographer Mindy Stricke.
+One incredible bonus of the course—that we are officially announcing at this moment—is that (drumroll please!) one of the photo assignments was developed by an incredibly talented guest collaborator: that is, artist and photographer Mindy Stricke.
 If you don’t know Mindy, fear not, you’re about to!
-When we met Mindy we wanted her to help us develop a course assignment not just because she is a great photographer (though that’s true) but because she is currently executing a photo project we think many grievers will find intriguing whether you are a photography enthusiast or not.
+When we met Mindy, we wanted her to help us develop a course assignment… Not just because she is a great photographer (though that’s true), but also because she is currently executing a photo project we think many grievers will find intriguing whether they’re a photography enthusiast or not.
 Grief Landscapes, Mindy’s project, is a collaborative initiative open to any griever who wishes to get involved, as long as you submit in the next few weeks.

-When I first heard about “Grief Landscapes” it piqued my interest but I TOTALLY underestimated the cool-factor of her project.
+When I first heard about “Grief Landscapes,” it piqued my interest… but I TOTALLY underestimated the cool-factor of her project.
 I like a good landscape image as much as the next gal, so I was intrigued to see how she was weaving together grief and landscape photography.
-When I got to her website I was surprised and completely engrossed.
-The images were not landscape photographs, at least not in the traditional sense, but they were landscapes none the less- really incredible grief landscapes!
+When I got to her website, I was surprised and completely engrossed.
+The images were not landscape photographs, at least not in the traditional sense, but they were landscapes nonetheless—really incredible grief landscapes!
 Confused?
 Let me share a little info from her website to clarify:

 First, I’m inviting people to participate by answering a series of questions online about how they grieved after someone’s death.
-I’m then photographing an object in extreme close-up that evokes the memory of the person who died, transforming it into an abstract landscape inspired by the participant’s grief story.
+I’m then photographing an object in extreme close-up that evokes the memory of the person who died, transforming it into an abstract landscape inspired by the participant’s grief story.Mindy Stricke

 Fascinating, right?
-That’s why we are thrilled to have an interview with Mindy today, to get a little more insight into the creative mind that hatched such a unique idea.
+That’s why we’re thrilled to have an interview with Mindy today, to get a little more insight into the creative mind that hatched such a unique idea.
 And, don’t you worry, we will be sharing some of her images throughout the interview.
 Her work is something you really have to see to appreciate.
 Without further ado, welcome Mindy [applause! applause!].

-1. A basic question, to get us started: tell us a little bit about yourself and your background.
+1. A basic question, to get us started: Tell us a little bit about yourself and your background.

-I’m a photographer and an interdisciplinary artist, and I’m also an extrovert, so I like to say that a lot of my work emerges from the fact that I love to talk to people.
-I tend to make art about aspects of the human experience that people don’t always talk about openly, such as the difficult parts of becoming a mother, or grief.
-I started my career as more of a straight photographer, making images of subjects that caught my eye, but as the years went on my practice evolved to include more collaborations with everyday people and a wider array of mediums, such as writing, collage, sculpture and sound.
+I’m a photographer and an interdisciplinary artist and I’m also an extrovert, so I like to say that a lot of my work emerges from the fact that I love to talk to people.
+I tend to make art about aspects of the human experience that people don’t always talk about openly, such as the difficult parts of becoming a mother or grief.
+I started my career as more of a straight photographer, making images of subjects that caught my eye—but as the years went on, my practice evolved to include more collaborations with everyday people and a wider array of mediums, such as writing, collage, sculpture, and sound.
 At heart though, I’m a story gatherer.

 I grew up in a suburb outside of New York City, and through some twists and turns ended up in Toronto, where I live with my husband and two kids.
 I love living here.

 Prior to working on Grief Landscapes, I spent almost five years working on a series of community engaged art projects called Greetings From Motherland.
 I worked with dozens of women in a variety of workshops, and together we produced a number of installations about the culture shock of becoming a mother.
-For example, in the Motherland Postcard Rack, audience members were invited to answer questions anonymously about their transition to motherhood, and make fake postage stamps from Motherland that captured aspects of their experiences.
+For example, in the Motherland Postcard Rack, audience members were invited to answer questions anonymously about their transition to motherhood and to make fake postage stamps from Motherland that captured aspects of their experiences.
 In Average Baby, we ripped apart parenting manuals and turned them into found poetry and paper baby clothes.

 3. Working with grief and those grieving is a very specific niche.
 How did your vision for Grief Landscapes emerge?

-The inspiration for Grief Landscapes was my very close friend’s young son Miles, who died suddenly in September 2014.
-It was such a shock, and I wanted to be there for her in any way I could, but felt quite helpless.
-I noticed that on top of the grief, she was also questioning herself about the “right” way to grieve, and felt very isolated in what she was going through.
+The inspiration for Grief Landscapes was my very close friend’s young son, Miles, who died suddenly in September 2014.
+It was such a shock and I wanted to be there for her in any way I could, but felt quite helpless.
+I noticed that on top of the grief, she was also questioning herself about the “right” way to grieve and felt very isolated in what she was going through.
 So I decided to embark on this project, in which I would explore all of the different ways people experience grief, to show her that she was not alone.

-I seem drawn to transforming life cycle passages into metaphors of place, so I went with it, and developed the project’s central idea of creating the macro landscapes from objects to represent each person’s unique experience with grief.
+I seem drawn to transforming life cycle passages into metaphors of place, so I went with it and developed the project’s central idea of creating the macro landscapes from objects to represent each person’s unique experience with grief.

 4. We have often had the experience of a project starting in one place, taking some twists and turns as we get immersed in it, and ending up somewhere a bit different than we imagined.
 Has Grief Landscapes developed just as you anticipated, or have there been any changes or evolution you didn’t anticipate?

-I also realized that I wanted to include people outside of Toronto, and by asking people to write in response to the questions, people anywhere could now participate.
+I also realized that I wanted to include people outside of Toronto and, by asking people to write in response to the questions, people anywhere could now participate.
 That also necessitated expanding the idea of what the object could be, since now it wouldn’t be limited to a single specific object.
-I ended up liking how that evolved—suddenly the object just had to represent the person who died, rather than belong to them, and it meant people could suggest other things to photograph, like food.
+I ended up liking how that evolved—suddenly the object just had to represent the person who died, rather than belong to them—and it meant people could suggest other things to photograph, like food.

 I can’t say too much about it yet, but the other evolution that I hadn’t anticipated is that Grief Landscapes in its current form is likely the first stage of a longer project.
 I hope to present it publicly in different forms, and get more people involved in various stages of the process.